Garvan-Data-Science-Platform/hpci/README.md

 ## How to use `hpci`

 Documentation is still being developed.
+There is a minimal explanation of the CLI arguments below.
 Contact the maintainer (email details in the `hpci.cabal` file) if you are interested in using `hpci`.

 ## Development environment